 City of Inkster

 Inkster Water Services Program

-- Develop and implement Automated Metering Infrastructure (AMR)
+- Automated Metering Infrastructure (AMR)

-- Develop hydraulic water model with GIS database
+- Hydraulic water model using GIS database